eidosmontreal/unreal-vdb/README.md

 You can download the zipped versions with data in [Releases](https://github.com/eidosmontreal/unreal-vdb/releases).

 ---

+Please note that we also have a [HELPME.md](/HELPME.md) section that can help solve common problems or answer frequently asked questions.

 ## First steps

 Create or get an OpenVDB file, for example [bunny.vdb](https://artifacts.aswf.io/io/aswf/openvdb/models/bunny.vdb/1.0.0/bunny.vdb-1.0.0.zip) from the